 Vitamin C is truly one of the best ingredients for skin and it has a lot of research to back its claims.
 It helps to brighten the skin, heal blemishes and reduce hyperpigmentation as it repairs your skin.
 Whichever form or product you buy, consistency is the key to getting the beneficial effects of vitamin C.

-There are loads of benefits in using vitamin C in your skincare routine.
+There are loads of benefits to using vitamin C in your skincare routine.
 When used correctly, it can make a huge difference to the health of your skin.

 What do you think about vitamin C?
 Do you use vitamin C in your skincare routine?